tnguyen14/tobiko/README.md

 	template: "index.hbs"
 }
 ```

+If a file doesn't specify a template, its data is available to be used in the ContentTree but will not be rendered.

 #### filepath
 By default, the path of the page is its directory structure.
 For example, the page `contents/articles/06/a-new-day.json` will have the URL `http://localhost/articles/06/a-new-day.json`.